Analysis of [11C]PE2I

 Non-compartment analysis (Logan plot)

-SPECT studies in healthy volunteers, Parkinson’s disease (PD) patients, and nonhuman primates with [123I]PE2I have validated the use of this tracer and Logan graphical method with occipital cortex input for studying the binding of PE2I and the clinical features of PD (Pinborg et al. 2002 and 2005; Prunier et al. 2003a; Prunier et al. 2003b).
+SPECT studies in healthy volunteers, Parkinson’s disease (PD) patients, and nonhuman primates with [123I]PE2I have validated the use of the tracer and Logan graphical method with occipital cortex input for studying the binding of PE2I and the clinical features of PD (Pinborg et al., 2002 and 2005; Prunier et al., 2003a and 2003b).
 In SPECT studies, occipital cortex is used as reference region instead of cerebellum because occipital cortex is readily visible and well defined in SPECT images.

-DeLorenzo et al. (2009) have studied Logan analysis both with blood input, and reference region (cerebellum) input in a [11C]PE2I PET study.
+DeLorenzo et al (2009) have studied Logan analysis both with blood input, and reference region (cerebellum) input in a [11C]PE2I PET study.
 They suggest that 2TCNI method as the best option, but both Logan versions are also reported to perform reasonably well.
 The results correlate well with 2TCNI, even though it was studied that the assumption of only one tissue compartment in reference region is actually not holding true for [11C]PE2I.
-DeLorenzo also notes that it has been shown that Logan plot can underestimate non-displaceable binding potential.
+DeLorenzo et al also note that it has been shown that Logan plot can underestimate non-displaceable binding potential.

-Likelihood estimation graphical analysis (LEGA) was studied by DeLorenzo et. al. (2009) both with blood and reference region (cerebellum) input.
+Likelihood estimation graphical analysis (LEGA) was studied by DeLorenzo et al (2009) both with blood and reference region (cerebellum) input.
 It was found to give similar results as Logan analysis, with no significant differences.
-Although, Logan analysis performed slightly better in terms of test-retest percentage difference, within subject mean sum of squares and variance.
+Yet, Logan analysis performed slightly better in terms of test-retest percentage difference, within subject mean sum of squares and variance.

-Seki et al. (2010) have suggested the original multilinear reference tissue model (MRTMo).
+Seki et al (2010) have suggested the original multilinear reference tissue model (MRTMo).
 In their publication it was found to perform better than SRTM method.
-MRTMo is one of the variations of graphical approach, where a multilinear regression is obtained after a certain equilibrium time (Seki 2010, Ichise 1996).
+MRTMo is one of the variations of graphical approach, where a multilinear regression is obtained after a certain equilibrium time (Seki et al., 2010; Ichise et al., 1996).